-Anthropology—the study of people and culture—which is at the core of our design practice, inspired our creation of Peeps.
-A separate not-for-profit entity, Peeps is a multi-channel brand extending stories of cultural research beyond the confines of business and academic reportage, translating the work into narratively engaging articles for broader audiences.
+Anthropology—the study of people and culture—which is at the core of our design practice, inspired our part in the founding and sponsoring of Peeps.
+A separate not-for-profit entity lead by editors Anya-Milana Sulaver and Aliah El-houni, Peeps has become a multi-channel brand extending stories of cultural research beyond the confines of business and academic reportage, translating the work into narratively engaging articles for broader audiences.

 From TedTalk-like events to an active and engaged online community through our Peeps Forum website and social media presences to our critically acclaimed independent print magazine, Peeps has rapidly become a valued name in public outreach and independent magazines both.